 For The Shrimp

-I'm using local wild-caught Pink Shrimp from Key West.
+I'm using local, wild-caught Key West pink shrimp.
 They're sweet, firm, and have a nice snap when you bite into them.
-Go with XL (16–20 per pound) or jumbo for this recipe.
+Get extra-large shrimp, about 16 to 20 per pound, or jumbo shrimp for this recipe.

-Defrost the shrimp in a big bowl of cold water.
-It takes about 15 minutes.
+Thaw frozen shrimp in a large bowl of cold water.
+They should be ready in about 15 minutes.

 Peel and devein the shrimp before cooking.
-I like to leave the tails on, but that’s up to you.
+I like to leave the tails on, but you can remove them.

-Use standard 7- or 8-quart soup pot.
-You want enough room for everything to cook evenly without crowding.
+Use a standard 7- or 8-quart soup pot so the shrimp, corn, and potatoes have enough room to cook evenly without crowding.

 Ingredients